Expurple/home.expurple.me/content/posts/My-take-on-LLMs-for-coding.md

 - ["Why LLM-Powered Programming is More Mech Suit Than Artificial Human"](https://matthewsinclair.com/blog/0178-why-llm-powered-programming-is-more-mech-suit-than-artificial-human)
 - ["The Rise of Whatever"](https://eev.ee/blog/2025/07/03/the-rise-of-whatever/)
-  (the article that I'm commenting on)
+  (the article that I'm commenting on, highly recommended)

 ## Discuss

 - [{{< icon "hackernews" >}} My original comment on Hacker News](https://news.ycombinator.com/item?id=44472692) (the entire comment section is good)

-[^recommended-reading]: I highly recommend reading that.